 The stuffed whitefish, while it was good, the only thing that impressed me was the shrimp and scallops they used to stuff the fillet.
 The wrapped pieces had paprika dashed on top and the fatty oils balanced the salt sprinkled on top.
 These two pieces were good and I can not say anything to the contrary.
 I don’t know if these were anything that Jim might have had, hell I don’t know if the Cove was around when Jim lived in the area.
 All I know is that a man I know told me that he ran into Jim at the Blue Bird Tavern several times and I would learn more about that later.

 We left Leland, bellies full and hoping that we could loosen our belts at the next stop light.
-That night I pulled out some of my books and found a passage in Raw and Cooked where Jim talked about Folgarelli’s and the sandwiches they made there.
+That night I pulled out some of my books and found a passage in The Raw and the Cooked where Jim talked about Folgarelli’s and the sandwiches they made there.
 I mentioned it to my wife and she said it was a place she had wanted to go for years.
 That would be our next stop but for another day.

 On the way home we stopped at Left Foot Charlie and bought some bottles of Cinnamon Girl cider to have out by a fire.
 One the way home it rained.
 Zoey took over an hour to fall asleep and we didn’t get to make the fire.
 It was that kind of day.